thrillophilia-logo

 For a trip to Malaysia, pack lightweight and breathable clothing suitable for the tropical climate.
 Essentials include sunscreen, insect repellent, comfortable walking shoes, a hat, and sunglasses.
 If visiting religious sites, carry modest clothing.
 A rain jacket or umbrella is handy due to occasional showers.
 Do not forget travel adapters, necessary medications, and a travel guide.

-How to plan a 4-day Malaysia tour package?
+How to plan a trip to Malaysia from India?

 What are the best adventure activities in Malaysia?